 In addition to an enriched version of the standard Geometry curriculum, honors students will be afforded the opportunity to more extensively study selected mathematical topics.
 Increased emphasis will be placed on explanations and justifications of procedures and thought processes.
 Students will complete honors assignments that will include non-routine problem sets.
 The Geometry Regents exam is taken at the end of the course.

-Prerequisite — Algebra I, including a passing grade on Algebra I Regents exam
+Prerequisite — Successful completion of Algebra I with at least a 70%, including a passing grade on the Algebra I Regents

 This Mathematics course is the second in the New York State Regents program leading to an Advanced Regents Diploma.
 This course includes an extensive study of geometric relationships, informal and formal geometry proofs, coordinate geometry, transformational geometry, constructions, locus, and circles.
 The Common Core Geometry Regents exam is taken at the end of the course.